petercall/gpt2/README.md

-# GPT2
+# Pretraining

-In this repository I train a language model in the fashion of GPT2 on text from Shakespeare plays.
+In this repository I pretrain a language model built from scratch similar in architecture to GPT2.